deltaswapio/deltaswap/node/pkg/watchers/README.md

 ### Functions:

-The Run function is what is called by the guardian to start this watcher.
+The Run function is what is called by the phylax to start this watcher.
 It should do the following:

 1. Create a connection to the blockchain with an appropriate subscription to listen to events from the core contract.
 2. Signal readiness (This indicates this watcher is fully initialized and ready to work)